chsiny/chsiny/README.md

 IT student
 ----------

-I'm an IT student who loves Python and want to learn more about programming and cloud computing.
+I'm an IT student want to learn more about programming and cloud computing.

 *   🌍  I'm based in Brisbane
 *   ✉️  You can contact me at [jssyc13@gmail.com](mailto:jssyc13@gmail.com)